Tencent/VasSonic/README.md

 }
 ```
 #### Android Demo
-Here is a demo shows how to create an Android activity which uses the Sonic Framework
+Here is a demo shows how to create an Android activity which uses the VasSonic Framework
 ```Java
 public class SonicTestActivity extends Activity {
     WebView webView;